encoreunpseudo/QuizzAppChildren/readme.md

 This is a learning project to practice React Native development while exploring some basic concepts in educational apps.
 It's a work in progress with plenty of room for improvement.

-## License

-This project is available under the MIT License.

----

-Made with React Native# QuizzApp for Children

 ## Overview